blackflux/apollo-server-tools/README.md

 Fetch deprecated entities that are accessed by the query.
 Expects custom deprecation syntax, see below.

-### class CommentDeprecationExtension({ sunsetDurationInDays: Integer, forceSunset: Boolean, versions: Object })
+### CommentDeprecationPlugin({ sunsetDurationInDays: Integer, forceSunset: Boolean, versions: Object })

-Graphql Extension that injects appropriate headers into responses.
+Graphql Plugin that injects appropriate headers into responses.

 If forceSunset is set to true and sunset functionality is accessed, an error is thrown.